uw-cheme485/uw-cheme485.github.io/writing_guidelines.md

 ## Conclusions and Recommendations

 Remind your audience of what you told them, usually as a list or outline.
 Remember to re-state the bottom line!

+# Examples

+While I have no example reports that follow the above guidelines to the letter, you may find some very well done example design reports available through the University of Pennsylvania [here](https://repository.upenn.edu/cbe_sdr/112/).